ablygo/ablygo.github.io/syntax-ideas.md

 ### Tuple syntax

 I'm considering using `[a,b]` for tuple and list syntax, though I worry about type inference.
 I do need a 1-tuple, and `(a,)` would cause me to lose tuple sections.
 Granted, I don't love sections.
-But I also would like a separate syntax for tuple types, and even if I allow `(a,)` for a 1-tuple type list syntax for expressions
+But I also would like a separate syntax for tuple types, and even if I allow `(a,)` for a 1-tuple type list syntax for values I could use the list syntax.

 Idris does use round brackets for both type and value types, so that still is an option, but I also worry about ambiguity.
 Though I could also use `'(a, b)` for types and `(a, b)` for values.